Quickstart

 podman build/docker build).
 Meridian does not build the image for you. - The image is transferred to the server - via

-~/.config/containers/systemd/anddaemon-reloads your user systemd. - kamal-proxy waits for the health check and atomically switches traffic from the old container color to the new one.
+~/.config/containers/systemd/, including the sharedmeridian-proxynetwork for proxied services, anddaemon-reloads your user systemd. - kamal-proxy waits for the health check and atomically switches traffic from the old container color to the new one.

-- The old color is stopped and unused images are pruned.
+~/.local/state/meridian/services/<service>/, and unused images are pruned.

 This typically takes 10-20 seconds for a small app.